ibm-cloud-docs/mas-ms/limitations-exclusions.md

 Direct access to the clusters is not available.
 Changes required must be submitted using the ticketing system and then the SRE team will execute.

+## AppConnect
+{: #mas-app-connect}

+AppConnect is included as an entitlement with the Maximo Application Suite, but the Managed Service does not implement or support this within the MAS-MS environment.
+The client is responsible for implementing AppConnect or beginning with version MAS v8.7, AppConnect SaaS will be supported.

+## Self-Service Portal
+{: #mas-ssp}
 A self service portal (SSP) for MAS Managed Service is not available at this time and is under construction.